The Decent Work Regulation Project

-To achieve this objective, effective labour regulation is crucial.
-Strong labour laws are a vital component of development policies, capable of supporting inclusive growth, sustainable prosperity, and the wellbeing of workers and their families.
+The Project on Decent Work Regulation (DWR) responds to UN Sustainable Development Goal (SDG) 8, which promotes inclusive and sustainable economic growth, employment and decent work for all.
+To achieve these objectives, effective labour regulation is crucial.
+Strong labour laws are a vital component of development policies, capable of supporting inclusive growth, sustainable prosperity, and the well-being of workers and their families.

 Despite effective labour regulation being one of the most pressing challenges of the twenty-first century, regulatory strategies towards productive and protected working lives remain underdeveloped.
 There is substantial potential for innovative laws that can effectively achieve decent work – especially in Low and Middle Income Countries (LMICs).

 In response to this demand, the DWR Project supports a set of linked research and policy activities towards understanding and improving labour market regulation across the world.

 The DWR Project builds on the work of the ESRC/GCRF Strategic Network on Legal Regulation of Unacceptable Forms of Work (UFW) (2017).
 Funded by the Economic and Social Research Council (ESRC) through the Global Challenges Research Fund (GCRF), the project initiated a global network that now includes more than 60 research and policy bodies in 20 countries across the world.

 The Project generated a set of Research Agendas on regulatory challenges that are present in both the global North and South.
 Outlined in a 2018 report, these include casual work in a range of forms (e.g. “day labour”, “zero hours contracts”, “on-call work”); forced labour; informal employment; the prevalence of violence and harassment in certain jobs and sectors, including in the care sector and in domestic work; and the weak enforcement of labour standards.